What are amino acids?

 - Aging

-- Immunosenescence in the elderly (aging immune system resulting in reduced resistance and chronic low-grade inflammation)
+- Immunosenescence in the elderly (aging of the immune system with reduced resistance and chronic low-grade inflammation)

 - Sports (better endurance, faster recovery)